Progress report for FNC23-1359

 Participation Summary:

-- Facebook updates posted to the "Persimmon World" Facebook group helped to keep a handful of other enthusiasts aware of project developments this spring as we conducted pollinations.
+- Facebook updates posted to the "Persimmon World" Facebook group helped to keep a handful of other enthusiasts aware of project developments as we conducted pollinations.
 The posts helped to increased publicity for our project and generated some discussion surrounding our activities.

-- Our project received some bonus publicity this fall when Hannah Walhout from FoodPrint contacted me to conduct a brief email interview!
+- Our project received some bonus publicity fall 2023 when Hannah Walhout from FoodPrint contacted me to conduct a brief email interview!
 She intended to run a feature on persimmons, and she wanted to hear a few words from the ranks of persimmon breeders!
 Here feature on persimmons, which includes a reference to the project we are undertaking, can be viewed here: https://foodprint.org/blog/eat-seasonally-this-winter-with-persimmons/

 - Out of necessity we called a meeting on December 3, 2023 to discuss the challenges we were having obtaining hybrid seed!
 The collaboration helped me formulate a theory as to what was going wrong, and it allowed us to discuss project goals with a few other persimmon enthusiasts.